-1.21 Employees may be moved into a higher pay band where it is necessary to fill a post on a temporary basis when:
+1.21 Individuals may be moved into a higher pay band where it is necessary to fill a post on a temporary basis when:

-- a vacancy is unfilled, but being advertised; or - the post is being held open for someone who is due to return, for example, from long-term sickness absence, maternity leave, or from extended training.

-1.22 Pay will be set at the minimum pay step point of the temporary higher band.
-If this would result in no pay increase (by reference to their substantive post earnings) then pay will be as per pay on promotion (see 1.17 - 1.20).

-1.23 Temporary movement into a new pay band should not normally last more than six months or less than one month, except in instances of maternity leave, long-term sickness absence, adoption or parental leave and sabbaticals/career breaks where a longer period may be known at the outset.
-In circumstances where the employee is not required to carry out the full responsibilities of the post, pay will be determined by job evaluation.

-1.24 On temporary movement into a higher pay band the pay step date will reset to the date the employee starts in the new pay band (see 1.17).
+- a vacancy is unfilled, but being advertised; or - the post is being held open for someone who is due to return, for example, from long-term sickness absence, maternity leave, or from extended training. - 1.22 Pay will be set at the minimum pay step point of the temporary higher band.
+If this would result in no pay increase (by reference to their substantive post earnings) then pay will be as per pay on promotion (1.17 1.20). - 1.23 Temporary movement into a new pay band should not normally last more than six months or less than one month, except in instances of maternity leave or long-term sickness absence, where a longer period may be known at the outset.
+In circumstances where the individual is not required to carry out the full responsibilities of the post, pay will be determined by job evaluation. - 1.24 On temporary movement into a higher pay band the pay step date will reset to the date the employee starts in the new pay band (see Section 1, paragraph 1.17).
 Any time spent in the higher pay band will be credited towards the employee's substantive post's pay step date, for the purpose of progression, upon their return to their substantive post at the lower band.